tonsky/tonsky.github.io/_posts/2023-05-16-humble-signals.md

 In a perfect world, though, `font-ui` change should only affect components that _actually use_ that font.
 E.g. it shouldn’t affect paddings, backgrounds, or scrolls, but should affect labels and paragraphs.

 Well, incremental computation solves this problem beautifully!
-If you make your default font a singal, then only components that _actually read it_ will subscribe to its changes:
+If you make your default font a signal, then only components that _actually read it_ will subscribe to its changes:

 <figure>
   <img src="./drilling2.png">